 Guidelines for Answering Questions

 There are certain ground rules that you should follow when having your deposition taken.
 By following these dos and don’ts, you will ensure that your deposition goes smoothly and your claim is portrayed in the best and most accurate light possible.
 Here are some general guidelines:

-Listen and wait before answering.
+- Listen and wait before answering.
 It’s important to let the lawyer ask a complete question before you begin to answer.
 There are a few reasons for this.
 First, the question might be different than you think it is.
 Second, the court reporter needs to type everything verbatim, which will be difficult if you and the lawyer are talking over each other.
-And third, if you have a lawyer, you need to give him or her the opportunity to object to an improper question before getting into the answer.
+And third, you need to give your lawyer (if you have one) the opportunity to object to an improper question before you get into the answer.

-Don’t volunteer information.
+- Don’t volunteer information.
 During questioning, you might feel the urge to give a long-winded answer or offer information that you think is important.
-But, one of the most important rules of a deposition is to only answer the question that is being asked.
+But one of the most important rules of a deposition is to answer only the question you’ve been asked.
 If you can answer a question with a “yes” or “no,” you should do so.
-If there is something that needs clearing up, your lawyer will have an opportunity at the end of the deposition to ask you clarifying questions.
+If there is something that needs clearing up, your lawyer will have an opportunity at the end of the deposition to ask you questions.

-Avoid guessing or speculating.
+- Avoid guessing.
 Make sure you fully understand the question before answering.
 If a question is confusing, it is perfectly acceptable to ask the lawyer to repeat the question or rephrase it.
-Or, if you don’t know the answer to a question, it is fine to say “I don’t know.”
-And, if the question calls for a specific number (for example, how many months you were in pain), you should give an estimate or range (for example, 6-9 months).
+If you don’t know the answer to a question, it’s fine to say, “I don’t know.”
+And if the question calls for a specific number (for example, how many months you were in pain), you should give an estimate or range (for example, six to nine months).

 Once the deposition is over, you will get a written transcript and an opportunity to make any necessary corrections.